 - Failing to attend session and/or work apprenticeship support tutor will record on the appropriate review report and collaborate with the employer - Apprentices ongoing absences from sessions/ work the apprenticeship support tutor will ascertain with the apprentice any reasons for absences and record on appropriate form.
-The apprenticeship support tutor will support the apprentice to follow employer policy and procedure for managing absences. - Raise any concerns at the earliest point to Ginger Nut Training Centre Manager and/ or Safeguarding Officer.
+The apprenticeship support tutor will support the apprentice to follow employer policy and procedure for managing absences.

+Raise any concerns at the earliest point to Ginger Nut Training Centre Manager and/ or Safeguarding Officer.

 These absences are tracked via OneFile and reviewed monthly as part of Director/Centre Manager reporting processes.
+This report is reviewed and discussed as part of the monthly Safeguarding Meeting that includes all members of the Safeguarding Teams.